Need to build a WordPress website but don’t know where to start?

 This organizes your posts to individual names used as IDs instead of numbers or organizing using the date.

 Step 5.
 Edit your theme

 For new pages navigate to [Pages>>New] then start editing pages, if you use Elementor then select “Edit With Elementor”

 For new pages navigate to [Posts>>New] then start editing posts, if you use Elementor then select “Edit With Elementor”

 For general appearances such as menu styling and colors navigate to [Appearance>>Customize] and select the options you wish to customize.

 Doing it by yourself vs hiring a WordPress Developer

-While there are advantages to building your website yourself it will cost you time.
+While there are advantages to building your website yourself it will cost you time and in some cases more money.
 Yes, you will be able to fix some problems but for recurring maintenance, this will add up and can take away from you focusing on your business.
 But chances are your website will have basic functionality but will lack the advanced features that integrate and help future-proof your website for the long run.